AdobeDocs/cis-photoshop-api-docs/src/pages/features/index.md

 ### ProductCrop(`New!`)

 The ProductCrop API supports applying smart crop to your image.
-It uses photoshop Action JSON to achieve this functionality.
 The APIs are documented [here](./api/#operation/productCrop)

 It enables user to
 - Identify the product and get it cropped smartly.
 - Enter the required padding they need in their cropped image.

+### DepthBlur(`New!`)

+The DepthBlur API supports applying depth blur to your image.
+The APIs are documented [here](./api/#operation/depthBlur)

+Depth Blur is part of the Neural Filters gallery in Photoshop.
+It allows you to target the area and range of blur in photos, creating wide-aperture depth of field blur effects.
+You may choose different focal points or remove the focal point and control the depth blur through manipulating the focal range slider.
+Setting focusSubject to true will select the most prominent subject in the image and apply depth blur around that subject.

 #### Usage Recommendations
 - Ensure that the input file is a PSD and that it contains one or more text layers.